Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Introduction

 \section{Introduction}

-On-policy distillation (OPD) trains a student on its own rollouts while evaluating local feedback with a stronger teacher.
-This makes OPD attractive for long-horizon reasoning and agentic post-training, where the student quickly reaches prefixes that are rare or absent in fixed teacher traces~\citep{opd2023,minillm2023}.
-The practical question is therefore not whether on-policy teacher supervision is useful in principle, but which objective remains reliable once training is driven by student-generated trajectories.
+On-policy distillation (OPD) is becoming an increasingly common component of LLM post-training, especially for reasoning and agentic models.
+Recent public reports from Thinking Machines Lab~\citep{tmlopd2025}, Qwen3~\citep{qwen3_2025}, MiMo-V2-Flash~\citep{mimo_v2_flash_2026}, and GLM-5~\citep{glm5_2026} suggest a broader shift toward supervision on model-generated trajectories, or closely related on-policy variants, alongside off-policy distillation and reinforcement learning.
+By training on student rollouts while evaluating them with a stronger teacher, OPD combines on-policy data collection with dense token-level feedback at relatively low cost~\citep{opd2023,minillm2023}.
+This profile is attractive in practical post-training pipelines, where training efficiency matters and models often need to combine or recover capabilities across domains and training stages~\citep{mimo_v2_flash_2026,glm5_2026,wang2026mix,deepseekai2026deepseekv4}.

-In current language-model pipelines, OPD is usually implemented as a sampled-token comparison: at each decoding step, the student is updated only through the log-ratio on its sampled token.
-This approximation is cheap, but brittle for at least three reasons.
-It turns a distribution-level discrepancy into a highly imbalanced one-token signal; it can over-trust the teacher on prefixes that are common for the student but atypical for the teacher; and it is easily distorted by tokenizer or special-token mismatch.
-There is a corresponding estimator tradeoff.
-A more sequence-coupled objective can recover information that token-level OPD discards, but stronger reward coupling can also make optimization much noisier.
+Most OPD implementations in current LLM pipelines use a token-level estimator, even though it is biased relative to sequence-level reverse-KL~\citep{tmlopd2025}.
+A basic reason is that sequence-level objectives couple each token update to many future rewards, which can make optimization substantially noisier in long-horizon settings.
+We make this trade-off explicit: token-level OPD removes future-reward coupling and is therefore biased, yet it admits more favorable worst-case variance scaling.
+Our toy experiment shows the same pattern empirically, with stronger future coupling leading to higher gradient variance and less stable optimization.
+This suggests a practical design principle for long-horizon training: \textit{keep supervision token-level to control variance.}

-We study this tradeoff first at the estimator level.
-Sequence-level reverse-KL couples each token update to future rewards, whereas token-level OPD drops those terms.
-Token-level OPD is therefore biased relative to the sequence-level objective, but it has a much tighter worst-case variance bound.
-Our toy experiment shows the same pattern empirically: as future-reward coupling increases, gradient variance rises and optimization becomes less stable.
-This suggests a simple design target for long-horizon post-training: keep supervision local enough to control variance, while making the local comparison less brittle than a one-token point estimate.
+In current LLM pipelines, this token-level objective is usually instantiated by sampled-token comparison: at each training step, the update is driven by the teacher--student log-probability difference on the sampled token~\citep{tmlopd2025,mimo_v2_flash_2026}.
+This implementation is simple and efficient, but its learning signal can become brittle once rollouts grow long. \citet{minillm2023} report degraded outputs such as repetition, which is consistent with our observations.
+Recent work also reports entropy collapse under sampled-token OPD in certain cases~\citep{ko2026reopold,jin2026eopd}.
+More recently, full-vocabulary distillation has been reported to outperform sampled-token variants in some settings~\citep{zhao2026opsd,deepseekai2026deepseekv4}, suggesting that the one-token formulation can leave useful teacher information unused.